SAP/styleguides/clean-abap/CleanABAP.md

 > [Clean ABAP](#clean-abap) > [Content](#content) > [This section](#formatting)

 The suggestions below are [optimized for reading, not for writing](#optimize-for-reading-not-for-writing).
-As ABAP's Pretty Printer doesn't cover them, some of them produce additional manual work to reformat statements when name lengths etc. change; if you want to avoid this, consider dropping rules like [Align assignments to the same object, but not to different ones](#align-assignments-to-the-same-object-but-not-to-different-ones).
+As the ABAP Formatter doesn't cover them, some of them produce additional manual work to reformat statements when name lengths etc. change; if you want to avoid this, consider dropping rules like [Align assignments to the same object, but not to different ones](#align-assignments-to-the-same-object-but-not-to-different-ones).